sivakumar-sivaprakasam/filestorageserver/README.md

 - List uploaded files
 - Search files by name, size, type

 # Running File Storage Server Application

 Currently, I am using `mediumblob` datatype in MySQL for storing files.
 This datatype's max size is 16Mb.
-In case if you want to change it, please modify it in `scripts/schema.sql`
+In case if you want to store files of size more than 16Mb, please change it in `scripts/schema.sql`

-Also, this application accepts following mimetype files:
+Also, this application currently supports files with following mimetype:

 `text/plain, text/csv, application/json, application/pdf, video/mpeg, video/mp4, application/gzip, application/zip, application/x-7z-compressed`

-In case if you would like to allow more types of files, feel free to modify it in `application.properties`
+If you would like to add/modify types of files, you can change it in `src/main/resources/application.properties`

 ```bash
 server.compression.mime-types=text/plain, text/csv, application/json, application/pdf, video/mpeg, video/mp4, application/gzip, application/zip, application/x-7z-compressed
 ```

-## Run application in host machine
+## Build & Run application from host machine

 Prepare database using mysql: